michaeluno/amazon-auto-links/readme.txt

 - @todo add a clone action link to buttons.

 == Changelog ==

+= 4.0.2 =
+- Added the `Image` template.
+- Changed the behavior for a case when a template path is not found to apply the default template.
+- Fixed a bug that templates were not properly loaded with the `template` argument, started from v4.0.0.

 = 4.0.1 - 02/24/2020 =
 - Changed the `Now retrieving...` message not to show when API keys are not set.